 "Yeah."
 I thought of another time Edward had given me whiplash with his actions.
-It had been after we had first met and he was trying to protect me from the monster that lived within him.
+It'd been after we first met and he was trying to protect me from the monster that lived within him.
 Could the same be true here?
 Had I really misconstrued his actions so much?

-"Edward…" There it was again, his revelation that he thought I would regret being with him.
-I had never considered what I perceived as his constant rejection was really him trying to be noble.
+There it was again, his revelation he thought I would regret being with him.
+I'd never considered what I perceived as his constant rejection was actually him trying to be noble.
 How often had I been hurt and rejected at the altar of Edward's selflessness?
 How could I tell him I would never regret such intimacies between us—that I needed them?

 My heart was pounding and there was a funny feeling building in the pit of my stomach—one I was very familiar with.
-I reached up and caressed the tense line of his jaw.
+I caressed the tense line of his jaw.
 "It's no different for me, Edward.
 I long for you.
 Ache. "

 He exhaled roughly.
 "You have to understand the gravity of what you desire.
 If we…if we take that step, if you accept me as your mate…there's no going back.
-I will never let you go.
-I will kill any man who touches what is mine.
+I'll never let you go.
+I'll kill any man who touches what's mine.
 Do you understand?
 If—if we…and you run to him..."
 Edward's eyes squeezed shut.
 "I—I have to know this isn't about curiosity or hormones… I need to know, Bella, because I weaken with my need for you more every day."